YellowJacketLinux/CPAN-RPM/README.md

 of the ‘Red Hat Way’, the ‘YJL Way’, and how RPM spec files can accomodate both methods of ensuring ‘Module Compatibility’.

+Even though the LSB does not require it, it is my *strong opinion* that all RPM packaging of `perl` should accomodated the ‘Red Hat Way’ of providing ‘Module Compatibility’ even if they also provide for the ‘YJL Way’.
+That way, end users who need to rebuild a Fedora (or whatever) `src.rpm` will have an easier time getting what they need.

 ### RPM Spec File Requirements

 #### `%{cpanname}` related metadata